Boulder, Sep. 3, 2021 — Information on approach to COVID at Boulder Ki Aikido

 - Sanely work through this ever-changing COVID response.

-To enable us to keep BKA open and operate safely, during all social distancing classes, indoors at One DOJO or outdoors at a nearby PARK, all BKA students and teachers will observe social distancing measures, as outlined herein.
+To enable us to keep BKA open and operate safely, during all indoor classes, all BKA students and teachers will observe these measures:

 - DO NOT COME TO THE DOJO OR THE PARK, IF YOU FEEL EVEN THE SLIGHTEST SYMPTOMS OF BEING SICK.
 Just stay home and rest!

 - We recommend students bring or purchase & their own jo and bokken for maximum safety.
 We will also have weapons on hand for students to use.
-Students will be responsible for the weapons assigned to them for the duration of the class; they will need to wipe down dojo weapons before and after class.
+Students will be responsible for the weapons assigned to them for the duration of the class and will need to wipe down dojo weapons before and after class.

 - All students will be asked to take part in keeping dojo clean and disinfected after each class.

-- Eleven (11) students per class maximum.
-Reserve your spot at least the day before.
+- Fourteen participants per class maximum.
+Reserve your spot at least 90 minutes before.

 - Drop-off is ideal.
 Wear a mask when coming into the building.
-Please avoid congregating in the lounge area, and maintain a 6-foot distance from non-family members.
+Please avoid congregating in the lounge area, and do your best to maintain a 3-foot distance from non-family members.

 - Coming dressed to class is preferable.
 If you forget your uniform, that’s ok, as long as you can move in the clothing you came with, and it doesn’t have hard/sharp buttons or rivets that could scratch you or the mats (sweat pants and leggings are great; jeans, not so much)